csabapalfi/container-camp-ldn-2015/README.md

 future:
 on metal with multi-tenant security

-# Introducing the Private Container Service - Shannon Williams
+# Introducing the Private Container Service
-## Co-founder and VP at Rancher Labs
+## Shannon Williams, Co-founder at Rancher Labs